tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡实例/配置负载均衡安全组_intl_en.md

 - One CLB instance can be bound to five security groups at most.
 - Up to 512 rules are allowed for a security group.
 - Security groups cannot be bound to classic network-based private CLB instances and classic private CLB instances.
 If a private CLB instance is bound to an [Anycast EIP](https://intl.cloud.tencent.com/document/product/214/32426), security groups bound to the instance will not take effect.
-- **Allow by Default** is not available for classic private CLBs and classic network-based CLBs, and neither for [BM Physical Server 2.0](https://intl.cloud.tencent.com/document/product/213/11518).
+- **Allow by Default** is not available for classic private CLBs and classic network-based CLBs.

 ## Background
 A security group is a virtual firewall that can filter stateful data packets and control outbound and inbound traffic at the instance level.
 For more information, please see [Security Group](https://intl.cloud.tencent.com/document/product/213/12452).